7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 An ECM system can offer all these features, among others.
 The above questions help organizations find a system suited to a specific content lifecycle, which can optimize document workflows and save employees' time.
 Content managers should define the content lifecycle, system integrations and workflows before they choose a system.

-3. Build security in from the beginning
+3. Build in security from the start

 Content managers should build in security from the beginning.
 However, they must balance security measures so they can protect information but not inhibit ease of use.